tensorflow/quantum/docs/install.md

 Success: TensorFlow Quantum is now installed.

-Install the latest nightly version of TensorFlow Quantum:
+Nightly builds which might depend on newer version of TensorFlow can be installed with:

 <!-- common_typos_disable -->
 <pre class="devsite-click-to-copy">